wang-q/cbp/doc/developer.md

 4. Upload to GitHub Release
     ```bash
-    # If the file already exists, it will be replaced
+    # Upload with cbp command (recommended), which:
+    # 1. Calculate MD5 hash for each file
+    # 2. Upload files to GitHub Release
+    # 3. Update release notes with new hashes
+    cbp upload binaries/zlib.*.tar.gz

+    # Or upload manually with gh command
+    # Note: This method does not update MD5 hashes
     gh release upload Binaries binaries/zlib.*.tar.gz --clobber

-    # Or use the upload.sh script.
-It will:
-    # 1. Calculate SHA-256 hash for each file
-    # 2. Update release notes with new hashes
-    # 3. Upload files to GitHub Release
-    bash scripts/tools/upload.sh binaries/zlib.*.tar.gz
     ```

 ### Download URLs